Universality properties of forcing: The stationary tower forcing

 \section{The stationary tower forcing}

 In parallel with the previous section, we provide a second universality result for models of the form $\Ult(H_{\kappa^+},\tow{I})/U$, where $\tow{I}$ is a tower of non-stationary ideals.
-We employ the following definition of stationarity, which is due to Shelah; see also Woodin \cite[Definition 3]{WOO88}.
+We employ the following definition of stationarity, which is due to Shelah; see also Woodin \cite[Definition 3]{WOO88} and the monograph of Larson \cite{LARSON}.

-\begin{definition} A non-empty set $a$ is \emph{stationary} if for every function $f\colon{(\U a)}^{<\omega}\to\U a$ there exists $Z\in a$ such that $f[Z^{<\omega}]\subseteq Z$.
+\begin{definition} A non-empty set $a$ is \emph{stationary} if for every function $f\colon{^{<\omega}{(\U a)}}\to\U a$ there exists $Z\in a$ such that $f[^{<\omega}Z]\subseteq Z$.

 A set $a$ is \emph{stationary in} $b$ if $a$ is stationary, $a\subseteq b$, and $\U a=\U b$. \end{definition}

 We clarify the relation between stationarity and Jech's notion of closed unbounded sets.

 \begin{definition}[{Jech \cite[Definition 3.1]{jech.combinatorial_problems}}] Let $\kappa$ be an infinite cardinal and $X$ a set such that $\kappa^+\subseteq X$.
 A subset $C\subseteq\qp{X}^{\le\kappa}$ is \begin{itemize} \item \emph{closed} if it is closed under unions of chains of length $\le\kappa$, \item \emph{unbounded} if for every $Z\in\qp{X}^{\le\kappa}$ there exists $Y\in C$ such that $Z\subseteq Y$. \end{itemize} \end{definition}